 Three types of technical debt

 There are three types of technical debt.
 The division is purely theoretical but it helps to identify the debt and fight it.
-Probably looking at some of your past projects you will see that the debt comes in threes and probably you will be able to identify all three types in a single project.
+Probably if you look at some of your past projects, you will see that the debt comes in threes and probably you will be able to identify all three types in a single project.

 Native technical debt